 The bacterium Vibrio fischeri acts as an aphrodisiac on a species of protozoan choanoflagellates, according to research presented at the 2016 American Society for Cell Biology Meeting in San Francisco.

-When V. fischeri releases an enzyme called chonodroitin sulfate lyase in the vicinity of Salpinogoeca rosetta, the choanoflagellates quickly gather in mating swarms, entering into cellular fusion while copying and recombining their genetic material.
+When V. fischeri releases an enzyme called chonodroitin sulfate lyase in the vicinity of Salpinogoeca rosetta, these choanoflagellates quickly gather in mating swarms, entering into cellular fusion while copying and recombining their genetic material.

 The influence of bacteria on a diverse array of animals – from coral to mammals – is widely known.
-V. fischeri have already been observed interacting with an organism in another kingdom: the bacteria influence the development of bioluminescent organs in the Hawaiian bobtail squid, which it uses to confuse prey while it hunts at night.
+V. fischeri have already been observed interacting with an organism in another kingdom altogether: the bacteria influence the development of bioluminescent organs in the Hawaiian bobtail squid, which it uses to confuse prey while it hunts at night.

 But this is the first time bacteria have been shown to influence mating in eukaryotes.